MoonbaseOtago/sky-pll-cdr-test/docs/info.md

 Incoming (inputs):
 * RCV\_D[7:0] - ingoing data
 * RCV\_K      - ingoing symbol
-* RCV\_READY - data is ready when this is asserted there is no flow control so you must do something wigth the data or drop it
+* RCV\_READY - data is ready when this is asserted there is no flow control so you must do something with the data or drop it
-* RCV\_ALIGN - this is set when EIE/END/EDB symbols are received or an error is detected - it is optional and is intended for systems where a fifo is used where the read port is multiple bygtes wide
+* RCV\_ALIGN - this is set when EIE/END/EDB symbols are received or an error is detected - it is optional and is intended for systems where a fifo is used where the read port is multiple bytes wide

 TBD - an upper level protocol for register/memory access (similar to existing SPI systems).